oceansensing/OOI-Julia/README.md

 # OOI-Julia
-some code for loading OOI in Julia
+some code for loading OOI data in Julia